-- Physical Distancing of two (2) meters required as participants enter and leave the field. - Masks must be worn by everyone. - Any locker rooms, change rooms, showers and clubhouses must be closed, except to the extent they provide access to equipment storage, a washroom or a portion of the facility that is used to provide first aid. - All playing and/or training equipment must be cleaned and disinfected between each use.
+- Physical Distancing of two (2) meters required as participants enter and leave the field. - Locker rooms, change rooms, and showers can be used.
+Masking and Physical Distancing of two (2) metres must be maintained. - All playing and/or training equipment must be cleaned and disinfected between each use.